This article was last updated on May 17

 Stimulus Payments for Non-Filer Dependents

-For non-filers who haven’t filed a recent tax return, the IRS will work with relevant agencies (e.g. SSA for Social Security recipients) to get the latest payment and dependent data.
-Final guidelines and cut-off dates for this are still to be issued by the IRS.
+For non-filers who haven’t filed a recent tax return, the IRS worked with relevant agencies (e.g. SSA for Social Security recipients) to get the latest payment and dependent data.
 There is also talk of a new non-filer tool the IRS would roll out to allow payment and dependent detail updates for this payment.
 This would also allow updates to flow through for other expanded Child Tax Credit (CTC) and Earned Income Tax Credit (EITC) stimulus payments in the ARP package.
 Or else the IRS will use payment and dependent details based on previous stimulus payments (which created issues for many).

 Do College Age kids or Adult dependents get the payment directly?